Libraries are palaces for the people

 At the heart of the Palace Project is the belief that the public library is the digital center of knowledge and creativity for their community.
 By creating a seamless, easy-to-use system including platform, content and mobile app, The Palace Project lets you engage directly with your patrons and improve, enhance and expand the resources available to them.

 The Palace Project is a robust suite of content, services, and tools for the delivery of ebooks, audiobooks, and other digital media to benefit public libraries and their patrons.
-The Palace Project was made possible by a $5 million investment in LYRASIS from the Knight Foundation and builds on a collaboration between DPLA and LYRASIS over the last several years.
-The Palace Project uses the Library Simplified platform, an open source code base originally designed and developed by the New York Public Library.
+Funded by a $5 million investment from the John S. and James L. Knight Foundation, The Palace Project is a division of Lyrasis, working in strategic partnership with Digital Public Library of America (DPLA).
+The Palace platform was initially sourced from the Library Simplified platform, an open-source code base originally designed and developed by the New York Public Library.

 “DPLA is excited to take our work providing libraries greater control over digital assets to the next level." - John Bracken, Executive Director, DPLA